Back when we were fun (e.g. fewer children, less work responsibilities, and more young and energetic), Bart and I really loved hosting parties.

 - Oreo on your Forehead – Each person tips their head back and balances an Oreo on their forehead.
 Your goal is to get it in your mouth without using your hands.
 If it falls on the floor, it goes back on your forehead.

-- M&Ms with a Straw - Ten M&Ms on one plate.
-Using a straw and the power of suction, you had to move all the M&Ms to the other plate.
+- M&Ms with a Straw – Ten M&Ms on one plate.
+Using a straw and the power of suction, you have to move all the M&Ms to the other plate.

-- Card Throwing - Each person got a deck of cards and stood about 5 feet away from a bowl placed in the center of the floor.
-You had 60 seconds to get as many cards in the bowl as possible.
+- Card Throwing – Each person gets a deck of cards and stands about 4-5 feet away from a bowl placed in the center of the floor.
+You have 60 seconds to get as many cards in the bowl as possible.